kellyegan/D23DP-InkscapeTinkerCAD/README.md

-# D23DP-InkscapeTinkerCAD
+# Workshop: Design to 3D Printing with Inkscape and TinkerCAD

-Workshop: Design to 3D Printing with Inkscape and TinkerCAD
+Workshop materials on creating a 3D printed Chip Clip with Inkscape and TinkerCAD.